Fernandez99fc/Fernandez99fc.github.io/README.md

 # Introduction
 Welcome to my portfolio!
-Here, I will be posting ethical hacking and cybersecurity resources
+Here, I write about cybersecurity, ethical hacking and any other topics that interests me

 Socials: